fbpx

 Payments

-Specify all the fees your visitors should pay, including the agreed nightly rate, service fees, cleaning costs, VAT, tourist tax, etc. You should let the visitors know when they can pay the additional fees: with the rental rate or after check-in.
-Also, if you want to collect a security deposit beforehand, mention the exact amount in your contract and determine under which circumstances it is released or charged against.
-Make sure to include the acceptable payment methods, as well as the surcharge.
+Specify all the fees your visitors should pay.
+This can include the agreed nightly rate, service fees, cleaning costs, VAT, tourist tax, etc. You should let the visitors know when they can pay the additional fees: with the rental rate or after check-in.

 House Rules

-Define your house rules clearly to save yourself from troublesome visitors.
-If the regulations are explicitly specified, your guests will know how to treat your property.
 The rules can be refraining from smoking, not bringing pets, utility usage limitations, neighbourhood prohibitions, etc. Also, you can underline the penalties for breaching the rules.

 The Cancellation Policy